Contact Information

 If you are interested in learning post conviction investigation (in person or online), please let us know.
 We will get back to you with updates on the program.

 The expenses accrued while working on these types of cases are not insignificant.
 For instance, copies of police reports can run between $15 & $50 per case.
-A recent law signed by Governor Mike DeWine would allow police departments to charge up to $75/hour ($750 total) for copies of body cam footage.
+A 2025 law introduced by the Ohio Prosecuting Attorneys Association and signed by Governor Mike DeWine would allow police departments to charge up to $75/hour ($750 total) for copies of video footage.

-We rely on a number of subscription based programs for data tracking, content creation, and web hosting.
+Other Expenses: We rely on a number of subscription based programs for data management, content creation, and web hosting.
 Should we need to communicate with inmates, someone pays for the phone or prison emails.

 There is no paid staff.
 All consultants, attorneys, and investigators are volunteers; giving of their time when they can.